 Checking the digital compatibility of legislation

 To promote moves toward digital automation, some governments perform digital-compatibility checks while legislation is being drafted.
 In Denmark, the Agency for Digital Government reviews proposed legislation against seven principles and submits its findings to the Danish parliament before a bill is considered.
-The principles covered by the assessment include the following
+The principles covered by the assessment include the following5:

 - Simple and clear rules.
 Legislation should be written in accessible language to make it easier to administer.

 - Digital communication.
 Legislation must support digital communication between the government and citizens or businesses.